remotestorage/remotestorage.js/README.markdown

 	/etc/init.d/apache2 restart
 	chown -R www-data /var/www/my-unhosted-website

-* open the website in your browser.
-* follow instructions from there.
+After that, open the website in your browser and follow instructions from there.

 Any bugs or problems, please report them straight into the irc channel and if it is during the daytime in either Europe or the US while you read this, then we'll probably fix them right here and now.